Jetico/shim-review/README.md

 -------------------------------------------------------------------------------
 What's the justification that this really does need to be signed for the whole world to be able to boot it:
 -------------------------------------------------------------------------------
+BCWipe Total WipeOut is full disk erasure solution users worldwide rely on to protect their privacy when donating, repurposing or selling their PCs.
+For a security-oriented tool like BCWipe Total WipeOut support for Secure Boot is essential.

-Jetico products are trusted by government and military agencies, all of the top 10 U.S. defense contractors, many national laboratories, as well as various other enterprises and a wide global base of home and small business users in over 100 countries.
+Jetico, the vendor of BCWipe Total WipeOut has 25+ years of spotless reputation developing data security products.
+Jetico products are trusted by government and military agencies, all of the top 10 U.S. defense contractors, many national laboratories, as well as various other enterprises and a wide global base of home and small business users

 -------------------------------------------------------------------------------
 Who is the primary contact for security updates, etc.